Charli Grant

-Charlotte Layne Grant (born 20 September 2001) is an Australian professional soccer player who plays as a defender for Women's Super League club Tottenham Hotspur and the Australia national team.
+Charlotte Layne Grant (born 20 September 2001) is an Australian professional soccer player who plays as a defender for Damallsvenskan club Malmö FF the Australia national team.

 Club career

-Adelaide United

 In October 2018, Grant signed for Adelaide United along with United States international, Amber Brooks.
 She made her Adelaide debut on 18 November 2018, being replaced by Fanndís Friðriksdóttir in a 1–0 win over Brisbane Roar.

-Rosengård

 In April 2021, Grant went overseas, joining Swedish Damallsvenskan club Rosengård.

-Vittsjö

 In August 2022, Grant went on loan to fellow Swedish club Vittsjö before permanently moving to the club in January 2023.
 On 15 November 2023, Grant announced she would be departing the club.

-Tottenham Hotspur

 In January 2024 after the expiration of her contract she joined Tottenham Hotspur on a contract until 2026.
-On 14 January she made her debut for the club in the 3-2 FA Cup victory over Sheffield United, playing the entire match.
+On 14 January she made her debut for the club in the 3–2 FA Cup victory over Sheffield United, playing the entire match.
+She departed from Tottenham upon the expiration of her contract in the summer of 2026.

+On 13 July 2026, Grant returned to the Damallsvenskan, signing for Malmö on a contract until 2029.